Background pattern

 Children and adolescents

-Do not administer this medication to children or adolescents under 18 years old because it does not work in this population.
+Do not give this medicine to children or adolescents under 18 years of age because it does not work in this population.

-Use of ZUANTRIP 0.4 mg with other medications:
+Using ZUANTRIP 0.4 mg with other medicines:

-• medications to prevent blood clotting (warfarin)
+• medicines to prevent blood clotting (warfarin)

-• anti-inflammatory medications (diclofenac)
+• anti-inflammatory medicines (diclofenac)

-• immunosuppressants (e.g. cyclosporine)
+• immunosuppressants (e.g., cyclosporine)

 You should take ZUANTRIP with a glass of water after breakfast or the first meal of the day.